kvarak/dnd/docs/_Classes/bard.md

 You can use a pen and paper, or basically anything you can draw a quick sketch with, as a spellcasting focus for your spells and class features instead of an instrument.

 ### Master Artisan
-When you join the College of Portraiture at 1st level, you gain the ability to create incredible works of art at a manic pace.
-You gain proficiency on any checks made to paint or create statuary, and you have advantage on these checks if you have the correct tools available.
+When you join the College of Portraiture at 1st level, you gain the *Art - Drawing* and *Art - Sculpture* skills.

+Additionally you gain the ability to create incredible works of art at a manic pace.
 During a long rest, you can create a portrait or statue.
 If you expend one use of your Bardic Inspiration while doing this, you can completely eschew sleep and still get the benefits of a long rest.
 You can do this a number of nights equal to your Charisma modifier, before requiring a good night’s rest.
 When finishing a piece made with this feature, you imbue it with a fragment of your soul, and can use with your other class features.

 ### Living Exhibition
-From 3rd level, you gain the ability to breathe life and purpose into artwork made in your image.
+You gain the ability to breathe life and purpose into artwork made in your image.
 When you have create a painting or statue that is a portrait of yourself, is equal to or smaller than your size and imbued with a fragment of your soul, you can bring it to life by expending a spell slot of 1st level or higher.

 The masterpiece becomes an animate portrait-soldier.
 Each portrait-soldier has hit points equal to twice your bard level + three times the level of the expended spell slot, AC equal to 12 + the level of the expended spell slot, and is equipped with a nonmagical version whatever it is depicted with.

 Portrait-soldiers share your statistics, but automatically fail Wisdom and Intelligence ability checks and saving throws.
 They act on your initiative after your turn, but they  can’t speak, operate magical items, or cast spells, and lack sufficient autonomy to attack without your magical direction.
 A creature that is charmed or frightened by you is also charmed or frightened by all of your portrait-soldiers.